-You won’t find two gardeners who start seeds indoors exactly the same way.
-The following is the system that has worked for me.
+Ultimately, you won’t find two gardeners who start seeds indoors exactly the same way, but the following is the system that has worked for me for many years.

 When to Start Seeds Indoors

-Your frost dates will determine when you start seeds.
+For most people, your frost dates determine when to start seeds.

-Once you know your frost dates, set a schedule for starting seeds indoors using my article When to Start Seeds: Your Guide to Spring Planting.
+Once you know your frost dates, you can set a schedule for starting seeds indoors using my article When to Start Seeds: Your Guide to Spring Planting.
+If you’re starting seeds for fall, check out When to Start Seeds: Your Guide to Fall Planting.

 You may also want to check my Year-Round Gardening Guide which details to-do lists for each month.